BerkeleyHCI/PolymorphicBlocks/getting-started.md

 You may want to inspect the results.
 In the IDE, you can hover over the output line and see that it is at 3.3v ±4.47%.
 Why?
-You can dig into the Tps561201 by double-clicking on it:
+You can dig into the converter subcircuit by double-clicking on it:
 ![TPS561201 subcircuit](docs/ide/ide_buck_internal.png)

 The implementation uses a feedback voltage divider, and if you mouseover this it will show the generated ratio of 0.23.